harness/developer-hub/release-notes/self-managed-enterprise-edition.md

 #### Fixed issues

 - Harness enabled the feature flag `OPA_RBAC_FEATURE` by default.
-You should now see the policies section on the RoleDetails page.
+You should now see the policies section on the **RoleDetails** page.

-- Added APIs for getting a Harness GitOps Cluster object with identifiers and metadata using an URL.
+- Added APIs for getting a Harness GitOps cluster object with identifiers and metadata using an URL.

 ## September 3, 2024, version 0.20.0